 Marker plinths and signs were erected to mark the location of each burial trench.
 A revegetation program was conducted in areas where major earthworks were carried out.
 Boundary markers discouraging permanent habitation were erected where necessary.

 What rehabilitation work was conducted at Emu?

-Two atomic explosions and some minor trials were undertaken at Emu in the 1950s, 190 kilometres north-east of Maralinga.
+Two atomic explosions and some minor trials were undertaken at Emu in 1952, 190 kilometres north-east of Maralinga.
 The main contaminant was plutonium incorporated in fused soil close to the detonation sites.

 Because of the low level of radiological hazard presented by contamination at Emu, no major remedial work was undertaken at the site.
 Access tracks were removed and a revegetation program was conducted.
 Boundary markers discouraging permanent habitation were erected approximately 1 km from the detonation sites.

 The British Government conducted a series of clean-up operations at Maralinga and Emu between 1963 and 1967.